Texas Roadhouse Nutrition Facts Guide & PDF

 What is the lowest calorie meal at Texas Roadhouse?

 The lowest calorie full entrée at Texas Roadhouse is the Herb Crusted Chicken at 260 calories, followed closely by the 6 oz.
 USDA Choice Sirloin at 250 calories.
-Paired with green beans (100 calories) and one roll (225 calories), a complete dinner can stay under 600 calories total.

 How many calories are in a Texas Roadhouse steak?